l-palermo/react-amplify-app/README.md

 * See the card title, both home page and search
 * Navigate to collection page
 * Add Delete collections
+* Add gif to a specific collection
+* Delete gif from a specific collection

 ---